avocode/json-immutable/README.md

     - `data`: The data to serialize.
     - `options={}`: Serialization options.
         - `pretty=false`: Whether to pretty-print the result (2 spaces).
+        - `storeUnknownRecords=false`: Whether to save unnamed records as objects or records

     Return value: